3,000 WA Kaiser staffers will strike if deal not reached soon

 Kaiser’s last local contract was ratified in 2019, and nurses, medical assistants, technicians, social workers and other staffers say they’re feeling strained from working through a pandemic without any raises or changes in benefits.

-“In two decades, I have never seen the turnover, lack of access to care or safety issues were seeing,” Kaiser social worker Alanna Martin, who has worked on Capitol Hill for 21 years, said during the Friday news conference.
+“In two decades, I have never seen the turnover, lack of access to care or safety issues we’re seeing,” Kaiser social worker Alanna Martin, who has worked on Capitol Hill for 21 years, said during the Friday news conference.

 The new national contract includes $25-an-hour minimums for California workers (and $23-an-hour minimums in other states); 21% raises over four years; and a “wide variety” of initiatives to invest in staffing issues, according to the Coalition of Kaiser Permanente Unions.

 Although most of Washington’s hospitals reported significant financial losses throughout the pandemic, staffers argue Kaiser can afford raises.
 While the national health care system reported a net loss of almost $4.5 billion in 2022, it generated a cumulative net income of nearly $22 billion between 2019 and 2021, according to KFF Health News.
-In the first half of 2023, Kaiser also posted profits of over $3 billion and reported “favorable financial market conditions.”
+In the first half of 2023, Kaiser also posted a net income of over $3 billion and reported “favorable financial market conditions.”

 Local bargaining teams have also been prioritizing pay, along with sick time and certain equity initiatives (like gender-neutral bathrooms and a stronger equity, inclusion and diversity committee) but have been discouraged by management’s slow economic counters, longtime Kaiser nurse Jessica Wolfe said last month.